-The staff is always happy to work with foster families to find the perfect fit for their home.
+The staff is always happy to work with foster families to find the perfect fit for their home, they even offer a complimentary photo-shoot for your family and your pet, so they can officially become part of the family, courtesy of pet photographer las vegas.
 Have a small child?
 They will make sure to send you home with an animal that will be gentle.
 Have a rambunctious dog that needs to be exercised?
 They can match you with another pup with lots of energy for them to wrestle and run with.
 Live in an apartment?
 No problem!
 There are plenty of animals that will do great in that environment.

 Rio is our current foster dog available for adoption.